Savjee/savjee.be/src/site/posts/2023/2023-11-14-how-i-built-an-nfc-movie-library-for-my-kids.md

 On the automation side, I want to make it possible for tags to play random episodes of TV shows.
 Right now, that's not possible with Plex deep links, so I'll use the Plex Integration as a workaround.

-And finally, I found [printable NFC cards](https://www.amazon.de/-/nl/dp/B0C65TQJ7J/) on Amazon that look amazing.
-You can insert these in any inkjet printer and have really beautiful, and uniform cards.

 ## Why physical media is great
 So why did I go through all this trouble to give my kids something tangible?
 Well, I see many advantages in a system like this.